TheBrenny/JUMG/README.md

 Due to JUMG's unique style of a multi-library mode, you can select which libraries you want to implement.
 This allows for a slim development of your game - if that's what you're after.
 There a not many necessities that come when it's time to implement, but one of these is the utils package is a must, no matter what package you're after.
 The utils package is an all round package which implements the most important tools into the library.
 The utils package contains methods such as logging, images, and certain units of measurement (which are annoying to implement with java - *cough* angles).
 But then again, that's what JUMG aims to do.
 Cut down your boring code so you can work faster.

-So if the previous paragraph was a tl;dr for you, here are the simpe steps:
+So if the previous paragraph was a tl;dr for you, here are the simple steps:
 ####If you only want some packages:
  1. Copy the `com.brennytizer.jumg.utils` package to your workspace.
  2. Copy your wanted packages across.